-- New business value1 for insurance businesses represents the change in shareholders' economic value as a result of sales1 in the period.
-Calculated as the present value of shareholders' interest in expected future distributable earnings, after the cost of capital, on actual new business sold in the period. - Global WAM core earnings1: core earnings of our Global WAM segment, which provides fee-based wealth solutions to our retail, retirement and institutional customers around the world. - 1 These are non-GAAP measures.
-See below for more information.
+- New business value for insurance businesses represents the change in shareholders' economic value as a result of sales in the period.
+Calculated as the present value of shareholders' interest in expected future distributable earnings, after the cost of capital, on actual new business sold in the period. - Global WAM core earnings: core earnings of our Global WAM segment, which provides fee-based wealth and asset management solutions to our retail, retirement and institutional customers around the world.

-About non-GAAP measures
+Non-GAAP and other financial measures